nicolabello/javascript-libraries/README.md

 Run `nx g @nrwl/node:library my-lib --publishable true --importPath @my-org/my-lib` to generate a publishable node library.

-Run `nx g @nrwl/angular:library my-lib --publishable true --importPath @my-org/my-lib` to generate a publishable node library.
+Run `nx g @nrwl/angular:library my-lib --publishable true --importPath @my-org/my-lib` to generate a publishable angular library.

 > You can also use any of the plugins above to generate libraries as well.